NirmalScaria/firebase-nextjs/README.md

 ## Changing the UI

-Every authentication page is editable and is placed under components/nextfirejs.jsx.
+**Every authentication page is editable** and is **placed under components/nextfirejs/**.
 You can edit any of them and make use of the client components to connect with authentication functionalities.
 (Written below)

 ## Client components